 In the Firewall window, click Allow an application or feature to bypass the Windows Firewall.

-Since we do not have administrator rights in the opened window, we press the Change Settings button.
+If you do not have administrator rights in the window that opens, click on the Change Settings button.

-Likewise, the Client2 virtual machine also can not access the physical network.
+Likewise, the Client2 virtual machine can not access the physical network.

 Likewise, the Client2 virtual machine will also fail in this case.